Energy-efficient cooking appliances have become an inevitable part of our lives. However, it may be hard to choose the right appliance for oneself.

 What is an Induction Cooktop?

 The induction cooktop is an outcome of the advancement of technology that uses an induction method of creating heat.
-Thus, an induction cooktop eliminates the need for using a gas stove.
+Thus, an induction cooktop eliminates the need to use a gas stove.

-Induction cooktops offer several interesting and unique features to the consumers.
-Cooktops are woods free, element free, and stone free.
+Induction cooktops offer several interesting and unique features to consumers.
+Cooktops are wood-free, element-free, and stone free.

-The induction cooktop generates heat energy through the process of magnetism using a coil of wire into the cooking utensil.
+The induction cooktop generates heat energy through the process of magnetism using a coil of wire in the cooking utensil.

 The induction cookware consists of components that make it ferromagnetic and magnetically conductive.